 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

 The Montana Cup cross-country meet offers an exploration of Montana’s magnificent open spaces.
 It is not a road race, nor is it an ultra-endurance trail run; it's a team event, which brings together runners from all of Montana’s regions for competition, racing across country, for the glory of claiming a “traveling trophy” – the Montana Cup.

 The Montana Cup’s underlying mission is to unite the state’s widespread runners & running communities, to foster continued training & racing among Montana runners of all ages, and to leave each participant thinking ... "that course was excellent, exciting & beautiful!"

-Non-residents and athletes listed on the roster of any collegiate cross-country or track team may run as unaffiliated / non-scoring competitors.
-They will not be eligible for awards.
+4) Non-residents and athletes listed on the roster of any collegiate cross-country or track team may run as unaffiliated / non-scoring competitors.
+They will not enter into team scoring, but are eligible for individual awards.

-For other details see the Montana Cup website.
+6) For additional details, see the official Montana Cup Rules.

 Additional race information can be found at http://montanacup.com.

 Please complete the following survey to help us better understand your race experience.